Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

 Borregaard ASA Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

-Today, primary insider Ole Gunnar Jakobsen, Plant Director, Sarpsborg Site, exercised 3,575 stock options at a strike price of NOK 70.95 per share and in separate transactions, purchased and sold
+Today, primary insider Tom Erik Foss-Jacobsen, Executive Vice President (EVP), exercised 3,650 stock options at a strike price of NOK 70.95 per share and in separate transactions, purchased and

 The shares are drawn from Borregaard’s holdings of treasury shares.